128technology/docs/docs/plugin_kni_namespace_scripts.md

 The above example shows all the possible configuration.
 All of these configuration are optional and reasonable defaults are assumed.
 Each of the sections below discuss the options in more details.

 ### Variable Substitution
-The configuration supports basic variable substitutions which directly map to the arguments that are passed to the network-scripts by 128T router.
-The following keywords can be substituted in the config
+The configuration supports basic variable substitutions which directly map to the [arguments passed to the network-scripts](concepts_kni#script-command-line-arguments) by 128T router.
+The following keywords can be used in the config and will be substituted with the correct arguments at runtime.

 Consider the following configuration
 ```config